cnm13ryan/cnm13ryan/README.md

 - 👋 Hi, I’m @cnm13ryan
 - 👀 I’m interested in learning in generally, just start out computing since 2020 summer.
 - 🌱 I’m currently learning C/C++, algorithms and probability.
+- THE GITHUB PROJECTS ARE GOING TOBE POSTONED FOR A WHILE (AROUND 1-2 MONTHS)
+- SINCE I AM GOING TO START TOUCH TYPING FROM SCRATCH.
+- CURRENTLY ABOUT 20WPM
+- AIM FOR OVER 100WPM
 - 💞️ I’m looking to collaborate?
 Umm, not available at the moment.
 - 📫 How to reach me ?
 Email: bryanchan406@gmail.com